 Now I can copy the formula down the table to increment the remaining values.

 When you face a problem like this, the key is to work in small steps, and verify your progress as you go.
-The final result may look complex, but in most cases each piece of the formula is doing something quite simple.
+The final result may look complex, but in most cases each piece of the formula is doing something very simple.